This post may contain affiliate links.

 The Cat Procession in Central Thailand

-An intriguing rain ceremony is the Cat Procession in the central region of Thailand, Hae Nang Maew.
+An intriguing rain ceremony is the Cat Procession in the central region of Thailand called Hae Nang Maew.

 The Strange and Bizarre Dark Side of Rice Rituals

 Wow.
-Who knew that exploring Thailand culture through its rice customs could be so fascinating?
+Who knew exploring Thailand culture through its rice customs could be so dramatic and where do I get tikets for that?

 On Thailand’s biggest island, Phuket, the very hip and pricy Sri panwa resort is a hit with Asian celebrities and the ‘It’ pack.